 I placed my hand on some of the stones…

 Willing the ancient people to talk to me.
-But no luck on this trip.

-Yes I’m a bit obsessed about these places.
-I’m simply curious.
-I just want to know what these stone circles are all about.
+I’m simply curious — I just want to know what these stone circles are all about.

 I spent a good bit of time here despite the fact that it was really windy and quite cold.